nf-osi/formd/README.md

 - **Which form backend should I use/does this work with?** We recommend formspark.io.
 There are a multitude of good form backends, though you may need to preprocess your JSON data to make PDF generation work correctly.
 - **Can this be used with PHI?** That actually depends on your form backend and where you are putting your form.
 But this was really originally intended for better low-throughput administrative data collection, so it is not really recommended.
 - **You said this could be 'A place for Sage projects to share other reusable form documents'?
-What can I contribute?** Possibly community surveys.
+What can I contribute?** Possibly any generalizable community surveys or data reports.

 ### Development Notes